 Take it Slow

 Introduce new items and events one by one, not all at once.
 You don’t want your child feeling overwhelmed as this will create anxiety around the idea of school.

 Children on the Spectrum crave familiarity.
 Knowing where they are going and what is going to happen will also reduce the chance of severe anxiety from an overload of information.

-It’s important for school to be a familiar destination, so if you child is moving onto a new school, try to visit the school during the holidays, walk around the grounds, pop in on the way to other places.
+It’s important for the school to be a familiar destination, so if your child is moving onto a new school, try to visit the school during the holidays, walk around the grounds, pop in on the way to other places.
 Point out the school and talk about it if you pass by.
 Mention it casually, don’t make a big deal out of it.